ChandlerEx/Projects/SoilMonitor/README.md

   - Moisture percentage
   - What to do with that info (Showing 'OK' or 'Needs water' depending on moisture)
   - A battery icon that conveys visually how much power remains
-  - A percentage display cOnveying how much power remains
+  - A percentage display conveying how much power remains
 - A 3.7 V LiPo (charged via USB-C) for wireless power
 - A sleep mode that saves battery after inactivity and powers down much of the internals
-- A wake button to instantly get the onitor ready for work
+- A wake button to rapidly get the monitor ready for work
 - Accurate soil readings via capacitive sensor
 - A tiny SoC to run the show (the Seeed Studio XIAO nRF52840 which is ~18mm X 21mm)
 - Recharge capability (built into the nRF52840)